 Although a small club (currently numbering 23 members) we punch well above our weight, with our main annual events enabling the raising of over £30,000 each year for charities and other good causes.

 Our major fundraiser is Rotary Cars in the Park, an annual extravaganza held in Beacon Park every July, which attracts over 1,000 cars and vehicles of every age, shape and size together with their proud owners and an estimated 20,000 interested visitors over the two days of the show.
-This year (2019) sees the 22nd anniversary of the show, which began in 1997 with just 28 cars in a cormer of the park!
+This year (2021) sees the 24th anniversary of the show, which began in 1997 with just 28 cars in a corner of the park!
 Visit the Rotary Cars in the Park website here.

 The Rotary Cathedral to Castle Run is an annual charity event organised jointly between the two clubs of Lichfield and the two clubs of Tamworth, usually in early April.
 Attracting well over 1,000 runners, it is a multi-terrain run from Beacon Park in Lichfield, with a challenging 10-mile route to Tamworth Castle.
 At the Castle ground in Tamworth the runners, their families and supporters can also enjoy an action-packed family fun day.
 Visit the Rotary Cathedral to Castle Run website here.